elatov/elatov.github.io/_posts/2014-06-24-multi-vm-vagrant-setup.md

 	3: enp0s8: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc pfifo_fast state UP mode DEFAULT qlen 1000
 	    link/ether 08:00:27:66:36:06 brd ff:ff:ff:ff:ff:ff

-I saw an update on [github](https://github.com/mitchellh/vagrant/issues/1997) for vagrant to fix that:
+I saw an update on [github](https://github.com/mitchellh/vagrant/issues/1997) for vagrant to fix that.
 It's supposed to be fixed, but we would have to compile the vagrant software.
 I also ran into the [following](http://unix.stackexchange.com/questions/81834/how-can-i-change-the-default-ens33-network-device-to-old-eth0-on-fedora-19).
 From that page, we can pass a couple of parameters to the kernel to revert the old network interface names (**eth\***).
 From that site:

 > The easiest way to restore the old way Kernel/modules/udev rename your ethernet interfaces is supplying these kernel parameters to Fedora 19:
 >